 A quick summary of life on the road during the second month

 Budget: Definitely under, although I am not sure by how much at the moment for Thailand.
-We still have another month to go, so I’ll write more about this next month
+We still have another month to go, so I’ll write more about this next month.
+For now, you can read this post to get an idea of how much you will spend on a daily basis in Thailand.

 Places visited: The major hotspots in Thailand!
 Phuket, Ao Nang, Railey beach, Bangkok, Ayutthaya, Sukhothai and Chiang Mai